 Local Hazards and Threats

-Click the headings/links below for more information about:
+Click the buttons below for more information about local hazards and threats.

 An earthquake is a sudden, rapid shaking of the ground caused by the shifting of rocks deep underneath the earth’s surface.
 Earthquakes can cause fires, tsunamis, landslides or avalanches.